 So what is mindset exactly?
 You hear that terminology used a lot these days, but many people don’t even know what mindset actually is!
 Mindset is a collection of attitudes and beliefs that a person holds onto.
 This can be either positive or negative…..and unfortunately these days, there are a growing number of people with very negative mindsets out there.

 The problem today is that we are all chasing happy.
-You may have heard the saying “looking for love in all the wrong places”, but today we are looking for happy in all the wrong places.
+You may have heard the saying “looking for love in all the wrong places”, but today we are looking for happiness in all the wrong places.
 We mistakenly believe that if we lose weight, then we’ll be happy.
 Or if we have more money, or a better job, or house, or relationship, or material things that then……. then we will finally be happy.

 But that’s not true at all.
 We can never find happiness in things….or in people.
 Happiness truly begins within us.
 And it begins with mindset.